eclipse/kuksa.val/doc/KUKSA.val_data_broker/authorization.md

     ...
 ```

-could be rewritten to grant permissions on a per-field basis instead:
+could be rewritten as a per-field permission rule instead:

 ```
 "allow": [